How to Mix-And-Match Dining Seating

-“There are warm tones on this chair,” Shea says of the pairing.
+The best way to create tonal balance is by mixing the chairs’ tones and materials with the dining table’s tone.
+“There are warm tones on this chair,” Shea says of the pairing below.
 “It’s a metal chair, which will contrast really well with a wood table.”
 (The pairing pictured is the Vincent Chair and Dillon Extension Dining Table by McGee & Co.)
-The black metal and leather accents of the side chairs provide a strong divergence from the natural wood table, helping the chairs be their own statement moment capable of standing alone if the reclaimed elm table were removed.
+The black metal and leather accents of the chairs provide a strong divergence from the natural wood table, helping the chairs make their own statement capable of standing alone if the reclaimed elm table were removed.
 The soft, natural linen fabric on the captain’s chairs—the Elton Chairs by McGee & Co.— are yet another design choice centered around contrasting in a curated and collected way.
-The natural material pairs well with the rough-hewn wood table and provide a nice variation from the cast iron chairs.
-In this setup, there is no hero piece of the room, but rather three varying pieces that together form a textural and tangible look.
+“I like solid upholstered chairs for the ends of the table if you choose to mix-and-match, because it gives the eye a nice break,” she concludes.

 For those of you who mix and match for a living, check out our newly launched Designer Trade Program.
 The benefits include a dedicated team of customer service agents to help whenever you need it, discounts and tax exemptions on every purchase you place through McGee & Co., and free swatches and samples delivered to your doorstep to ensure you get the design just right.
 Discounts are based on yearly spending, starting at 15%, and as your overall spending increases, as do the discounts and benefits.
 As fellow designers, we hope to be a trusted resource and alleviate the stress of sourcing and ordering.
 Happy styling!